 Streaming media service Netflix has set about overturning the traditional hierarchy in global media.
 Originally launched in 1997 as a mail order DVD rental company, it reinvented itself in the late 2000s as an internet broadcaster streaming on-demand movie and TV content to monthly subscribers.
 Its most significant breakthrough was the move into proprietary content, commissioning high-quality scripted drama and comedy - including the series House Of Cards and Orange Is The New Black - available exclusively to its own subscribers.
 As a result, it has begun to position itself as the main global rival to Time Warner-owned HBO.
 However its massive commissioning budget for new content - around $6bn in 2017 - puts it on a par with the biggest traditional Hollywood studios.
 At the same time Netflix has expanded its global footprint, initially in Latin America and more recently Europe and Asia, to cover 190 global markets.
-By the end of 2016 it had almost 94m streaming members, with international subscribers on course to overtake the US by mid 2017.
+By mid-2017 it had 104m streaming members, more than half of them now outside the US.
 Revenues for 2016 were $8.8bn.
 Co-founder Reed Hastings remains CEO.
 According to company legend, he first decided to launch the company after he was fined $40 by original video rental giant Blockbuster for the late return of the movie Apollo 13.
 Ted Sarandos is chief content officer, responsible for commissioning new content.
 Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services; or see here for information on how to subscribe.

 Who handles advertising for Netflix?
 Find out more from the Adbrands Account Assignments database